SpringRoll/SpringRollContainer/README.md

 ## Plugins

-The Container supports several built-in plugins that mirror the state features in the application/game.
-These are initialized with HTMLElements (or selector strings) like buttons or input sliders.
+The Container has several built-in plugins that allow the user to control various aspects of a game/application.

-Here are some examples of the syntax for declaring plugins when creating the container.
-Not all (or any) plugins need to be included, only the features supported by the game.
-All examples use selector strings but plugins will also accept an HTMLElement as a parameter as well.

-All plugins also accept multiple controls in the form of a selector string (see [Multiple Controls](#multiple-plugin-controls))
+These are initialized with either a query selector string (ala [document.querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)) or an `HTMLElement`.

 ### PausePlugin, HelpPlugin:
 ```javascript